Updated WrestleMania 34 Card | 411MANIA

 * Kurt Angle and Ronda Rousey vs. Triple H and Stephanie McMahon

-* Andre the Giant Memorial Battle Royal: The Revival and more to be announced
+* Andre the Giant Memorial Battle Royal: The Revival, Baron Corbin, Tye Dillinger, Mojo Rawley and more to be announced